Click HERE to watch video.

 And c’mon Tom, you know I’m not the best singer in the world either.
 Hell, if I was, I wouldn’t need you to coach me now, would I?
 My backup singers are all classically trained.
 They sing opera and on Broadway when they’re not onstage with me.
 They’re the real singers.

 Bottom line?
 I ain’t the best guitar player in the world, and I ain’t the best singer in the world.
-But it’s my name on all the sold-out theater signs up there.
+But it’s my name on all the sold-out theater up there.

 Why?